dgraph-io/surveyo/README.md

 # Surveyo

 A simple survey form-creator application that can be used to create forms, collect responses, and visualize the aggregate data.
 It also gives users a GraphQL interface to perform complex queries on the collected data.
-Code respositroy is [here](https://github.com/rahulgurnani/surveyo).
+Code repository is [here](https://github.com/rahulgurnani/surveyo).

 Hosted [here](https://surveyo.one-click.cloud.dgraph.io/) and create your first form!